Heritage reimagined. Joy reborn.

 How do we do it?

-The initial step of our process entails “research and discovery” to ascertain any legal, zoning, covenant restrictions, building, or landmark code issues which may affect the design.
-During this time, you will also share your ideas or images which you want us to consider.
-We will then prepare sketches and schematic drawings to illustrate our ideas and together we will arrive at your preferred option.
+1: “discovery ” to ascertain any legal, zoning, covenant restrictions, landmark, or building code issues which may affect the design.
+During this time, you will share your ideas or images which you want us to consider.
+We will prepare sketches and schematic drawings to illustrate your design options.

-Our third step is to produce the construction documents.
+3: "builder instructions"- This is where we draw the construction documents.
 These are the drawn and written instructions to the builder.
 These documents can be used to procure bids, and to obtain a building permit from the Department of Buildings.

-During our fifth and final step, we will observe the progress of construction at pre-determined intervals to ascertain that the project is being built in accordance with the design which you approved and obtained estimates for.
+5: "observation", we observe the progress of construction at pre-determined intervals to ascertain that the project is being built in accordance with the design which you approved and obtained pricing for.

 What services do we provide?

-We provide basic services and specialty services.
-Basic services follow the process outlined above to design new or renovate: single-family houses, townhouses, apartments, churches, and adaptive reuse projects.
+Basic services - follow the process outlined above to design new or renovate: single-family houses, townhouses, apartments, churches, and adaptive reuse projects.

-For our specialty services, we are typically engaged early on before you buy the land, apartment or building you are planning to renovate or build anew.
-Such pre-design services include planning, site selection, programming, space utilization, and feasibility studies.
+Specialty services - we are happy to assist you before you buy the land, apartment or building you are planning to renovate or build new.
+Such specialty services include planning, site selection, programming, space utilization, and feasibility studies.

 About Me